-When it comes to choosing paint for many commercial buildings, aesthetic and protection of surfaces are often the biggest considerations.
+Painting Healthcare Facilities.
+When it comes to choosing paint for many commercial buildings, aesthetics and protection of surfaces are often the biggest considerations.
 However, when it comes to painting healthcare facilities, there are many other elements in play to help keep patients and providers safe and healthy.
 Don’t make any decisions about the paint in your healthcare facility without thinking about these factors.

 When patients enter your building, they’re doing so to seek care and may be experiencing a range of emotions.
 The color palette in your facility should help put them at ease and make them comfortable — from the lobby to the patient rooms and everything in between.
 The psychology of color is nothing new; the hues you choose can make a lasting impact on both patients and clinicians.